ruili4UCSD/CSE151A_WIN24_GROUP/README.md

-Looking at the other features we can conclude some other interesting properties.
+Looking at the other features we can conclude some other interesting properties:
-- "Acceptance rate" is the most corrolated feature determining difficulty (which seems self evident)
+- "Acceptance rate" is the most correlated feature determining difficulty (which seems self evident)
-- "Discuss count" is the second most corrolated feature
+- "Discuss count" is the second most correlated feature.
-- Dislikes seems to be a better predictor of problem difficulty than likes (which is interesting since leetcode actually hid the dislike counter)
+- "Dislikes" seems to be a better predictor of problem difficulty than likes (which is interesting since leetcode actually hid the dislike counter)

 ![png](./data/img/output_41_1.png)

-We can now clearly decide which features are relevant and which are not.
-We will drop all features who's corrolation is below .05 leaving us with 24 features (excluding difficulty).
+We can now clearly decide which features are relevant to problem difficulty and which are not.
+We will drop all features with a correlation coefficient below 0.05, leaving us with a set of 24 features (excluding 'difficulty' itself).

 ![png](./data/img/output_43_1.png)